1844 Prophecy Failed?

 If 1874 was date meant, I believe both Russell and Barbour had agreed, at least until 1878, that Christ had already returned invisibly in 1874.
 Russell himself, before 1876, never held any expectations concerning either 1844 nor 1874, and thus certainly could not have made an “predictions” concerning either date.
 It was not until two years after 1874 that Russell accepted that Jesus had already returned in 1874.
 Russell died in 1916 still holding to belief that Jesus had returned in 1874, thus, from Russell’s standpoint, there was no failure concerning that date.

 Neither Russell nor Barbour, however, ever claimed to be making any prophecies.
 Russell disclaimed be a prophet many times, but rather he claimed to be a student of prophecy.
-Thus there were no “failed prophecies”; the prophecies themselves are in the Bible, and regardless as to whether Russell’s conclusions concerning those prohecies proved either correct or incorrect, Russell believed that the prophecie themselves would not fail.
+Thus there were no “failed prophecies”; the prophecies themselves are in the Bible, and regardless as to whether Russell’s conclusions concerning those prophecies proved either correct or incorrect, Russell believed that the Biblical prophecies would not fail.